Esteban Ocon

 Career analysis

-Esteban Ocon has already had a long career in the midfield.
+Esteban Ocon has already spend a lot of time in the midfield.
 With an impressive junior career, he was promoted to F1 at a young age in 2016.
 He performed well in races compared to teammate Pascal Wehrlein and was rewarded with a Force India contract, mainly due to his Mercedes-connection.

 His two season at Force India were impressive, considering his age.
 He lost to teammate Sergio Pérez in both qualifying and races, but Perez was at his peak, and Ocon was still getting used to Formula One.
 His development stalled a bit as he couldn’t find a drive for 2019, and he was still rusty by the time he returned for Renault the following year and lost quite clearly to Daniel Ricciardo.